alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 ---
-title: How to Measure the Impact of Research Data
+title: How to Track the Impact of Research Data
 author:
 -   Alex Ball (DCC)
 -   Monica Duke (DCC)